dutta-arka/Transit-Detect/README.md

 All the manually vetted candidates are then processed using a statistical vetting package called "TRICERATOPS".
 The notebooks for all such candidates are added to the vetting and candidate folders for confirmed and candidate RV planets after manual vetting.

 ## Final Output
-All the possible/likely planets are listed here [Release Data](https://docs.google.com/spreadsheets/d/1sjhrfy6IH1ciZ82lqMhPsQIwn5zKqHrpNN8fCc6v7X8/edit?usp=sharing)
+All the possible/likely planets are listed here [Report Data](https://docs.google.com/spreadsheets/d/1eRbgPTvS1gr9Y8xxylBoHJVLFCWtdh_d3sfJu33GQPU/edit?usp=sharing)

 ## Future Works
 A possible work could be using machine learning integrated with JWST data for many long-period planets.